meizhiying/UAP/README.md

 Before running UAP, you need to make sure that several pieces of software
 and/or modules are installed on the system:

-* Java 8 is needed to run UAP.
+* Java 8 is required.
 We recommend either of the following:
 	* OpenJDK 8 with Hotspot from [AdoptOpenJdk](https://adoptopenjdk.net/)
 	* [OracleJDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 which requires an Oracle account to download and comes with restrictive [license conditions](https://www.oracle.com/downloads/licenses/javase-license1.html).
 * GNU make
 * C compiler (e.g. gcc or clang)
-* R 3.2.5 & ggplot2
+* R & ggplot2
-The read id in BamConsensusAnalysis's input bam and AnnoFastqWithUMI's output bam must be in the same format.

 ## Running the UAP

+UAP has three modules: AnnoFastqWithUMI, BamConsensusAnalysis, ErrorRateStats.The read id in BamConsensusAnalysis's input bam and AnnoFastqWithUMI's output bam must be in the same format.

 Test data are saved in path_to_UAP/test
 	Test_1.fq.gz: read1 fastq file from PE sequencing data
 	Test_2.fq.gz: read2 fastq file from PE sequencing data
 	Test.bam: Test bam file
 	Test.bed: Test bed file

-1.AnnoFastqWithUMI:
+* AnnoFastqWithUMI:
 This module will complete UMI split and annotation, command line:

 	UAP AnnoFastqWithUMI -f Test_1.fq.gz -r Test_2.fq.gz -o Test -d Split_test -e 0